jadianes/spark-py-notebooks/README.md

 In this notebook a schema is inferred for our network interactions dataset.
 Based on that, we use Spark's SQL `DataFrame` abstraction to perform a more structured exploratory data analysis.

-### MLlib: Clustering and anomality detection
+### MLlib: Clustering

-K-means clustering for anomality detection.
+K-means clustering for exploratory data analysis and network attack detection.

 ### Streaming: basics